-- Shout-Out: The title of Steady Diet of Nothing comes from late comedian, Bill Hicks.
+- The title of Steady Diet of Nothing comes from late comedian Bill Hicks.

 - Step Up to the Microphone: Fugazi is one of the rare bands that has two lead vocalists, but starting from Red Medicine until The Argument, Lally sings at least one song on each album.

 - Studio Chatter: The end of End Hits has this.

 - Surprisingly Gentle Song: